MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab05_Overview_of_deployment_with_ACSS.md

 - Granting the Microsoft Entra user-assigned managed identity that is used to perform the deployment access to the Azure subscription.

-- Creating the Azure virtual network that hosts all of the Azure virtual machines included in the deployment.
+- Creating the Azure virtual network that hosts all of the Azure Virtual Machines included in the deployment.

 ### Task 1: Create a Microsoft Entra user-assigned managed identity